Cordoba – A Tour of Spain’s Moorish Capital

 Recently the city has been revived once again and now is home to over 325,000 people.
 In 1984, the historic centre of Cordoba was declared a UNESCO World Heritage Site which has given it a considerable tourism bump.
 It is parts of the historic centre that we will visit this morning.

-Walking the Historic Centre of Cordoba
+Walking the Historic Centre

 Here is a map of the walk which is essentially down to the Guadalquivir River, right turn to the Alcazar, over the bridge and down the other side to the Calahorra Tower and the Puente Romano and back into the old city.